Dishwasher short-circuits, burns out fuses or trips RCD circuit breakers

 - Dishwasher comfort lift basket stuck in the UPPER position

-- Dishwasher displays error code i30
+- Dishwasher displays an error code, how to fix it?